FigmaAI/KleverDesktop/PRIVACY_POLICY.md

 - **Figma File URLs**: URLs of Figma files you wish to test
 - **Figma File Passwords**: Optional passwords for protected Figma files
-- **AI Model API Keys**: API keys for third-party AI services (OpenAI, Azure OpenAI, Ollama, etc.)
+- **AI Model API Keys**: API keys for third-party AI services (OpenRouter, Azure, Ollama, etc.)
 - **Test Descriptions and Personas**: Task descriptions and personas for usability testing

 **Important:** None of this information is transmitted to us.
 It remains on your local device.

 ### Third-Party Services

-When you configure and use AI model integration, KleverDesktop will communicate directly with the third-party AI service provider you have chosen (such as OpenAI, Microsoft Azure, or local Ollama instances).
+When you configure and use AI model integration, KleverDesktop will communicate directly with the third-party AI service provider you have chosen (such as OpenRouter, Microsoft Azure, or local Ollama instances).
 This communication includes:

 - Screenshots of the designs you are testing
 - Prompts and test descriptions you have created